3 -- A brief history of operating systems

 Another system from the 1970's is largely forgotten outside of corporate datacenters.
 That is VM-370.
 This is the system that IBM developed out of the ashes of the TSS 360 project.
 What VM did that had never been done before is virtualize everything, so that a user could run any operating system they wanted as a user program.
 The idea of being to run, say, the horrible old DOS 360 as a user program on a computer without threatening any other user of that computer was extraordinary.
 The IBM 360 was the first 32-bit computer of any consequence, and IBM's current 64-bit Enterprise Systems Architecture is compatible with 360 and 370.

 Networking became commonplace in thew 1970s.
 Most of the larger computer science departments were linked by the ARPANET (an experimental defense department network linking research projects funded by ARPA, the defense advanced research projects agency).
-Many Unix sites joined UUNET, an informal network of Unix sites, originally linked by dial-up lines, and e-mail became common.
+Many Unix sites joined UUNET, an informal network of Unix sites, originally linked by dial-up lines.

 Personal computers such as the Apple II and the first IBM PCs came with systems that were typical of the early disk operating systems.
 IBM even called its system PCDOS, and many PC users just called it DOS, as if no other system had ever had this name.
 Eventually, it emerged that this was a Microsoft product, although IBM originally sold it without this identification.